 The term collegiality refers to the collaborative social relationships formed by "persons united by the same office or calling."
 The OED's definition of the word suggests that collegiality is associated with a spirit of cooperation and collective decision-making.

 Other ways in which I strive to be collegial include volunteering to create materials and tools that can help all instructors.
-Examples include creating the Department newsletter, for which I am the lead editor, creating a Spanish Program Site, multiliteracy class design templates, language course syllabus templates, video tutorials, and knowledge databases in which to store our multimedia presentations for future use.
+Examples include founding the Department's first newsletter, for which I served as the lead editor, creating a Spanish Program Site, multiliteracy class design templates, language course syllabus templates, video tutorials, and knowledge databases in which to store our multimedia presentations for future use.